Maximal simply connected Lorentzian surfaces with a Killing field and their completeness

-\end{itemize} In particular, if $f$ is bounded, these geodesics are complete. \end{lemma} In the sequel, the condition in Lemma \ref{Complétude dans un ruban} will be referred to as the (CR) condition. \begin{proof} We start with the following observation:\\ \textbf{Observation:} if a geodesic $ \gamma_{C_0} $ which remains in the ribbon is complete, then any geodesic $ \gamma_C $ of the ribbon such that $ | C | \leq | C_0 | $, is complete too.
-This follows from the fact that the time spent in the ribbon is a decreasing function of $ C $.
+\end{itemize} In particular, if $ f$ is bounded, these geodesics are complete. \end{lemma} In the sequel, the condition in Lemma \ref{Complétude dans un ruban} will be referred to as the (SRC) condition. \begin{proof} We start with the following observation:\\ \textbf{Observation:} if a geodesic $ \gamma_{C_0} $ which remains in the semi-ribbon is complete, then any geodesic $ \gamma_C $ of the semi-ribbon such that $ | C | \leq | C_0 | $, is complete too.
+This follows from the fact that the time spent in the semi-ribbon is a decreasing function of $ C $.

 Fix $\gamma_{\epsilon}$ a geodesic contained in $R_f$ for $x \geq x_0, x_0 \in \R$.
 The geodesic is complete if and only if the integral $t_{\infty}^{+} = \int_{x_0}^{\infty} \frac{dx}{\sqrt{C^2 -\epsilon f(x)}}$, where $C$ is the Clairaut constant of $\gamma$, diverges.
 The first part of the Lemma follows from the following inequality Assume now that for all $M>0$, $\mu (\{-\epsilon f \leq M\} \cap \R^{+}) < + \infty$. \;\;\; (*)\\ Since $\gamma$ is contained in $R_f$ for $x \geq x_0$, Corollary \ref{Corrolaire: caractériser géodésiques traversant tout un ruban} yields $C^2 \geq \displaystyle \sup_{x \geq x_0} \epsilon f(x)$.
-If $C^2 > \displaystyle \sup_{x \geq x_0} \epsilon f(x)$, then $C^2 \geq \displaystyle \sup_{x \geq x_0} \epsilon f(x) + \eta$, where $\eta >0$, and the inequality implies the convergence of the integral on the left.
-Therefore, $\int_{x_0}^{+\infty} \frac{dx}{\sqrt{C^2 -\epsilon f(x)}}$ diverges if and only if $\int_{\{-\epsilon f \geq C^2\} \cap \{x \geq x_0 \}} \frac{dx}{\sqrt{C^2 -\epsilon f(x)}}$ does too.
+If $C^2 > \displaystyle \sup_{x \geq x_0} \epsilon f(x)$, then $C^2 \geq \displaystyle \sup_{x \geq x_0} \epsilon f(x) + \eta$, where $\eta >0$, and the inequality implies the convergence of the integral on the left.\\ Therefore, $\int_{x_0}^{+\infty} \frac{dx}{\sqrt{C^2 -\epsilon f(x)}}$ diverges if and only if $\int_{\{-\epsilon f \geq C^2\} \cap \{x \geq x_0 \}} \frac{dx}{\sqrt{C^2 -\epsilon f(x)}}$ does too.
 Now write These inequalities show that $\gamma$ is complete if and only if $\int_{\{-\epsilon f \geq C^2\} \cap \R^{+}} \frac{dx}{\sqrt{-\epsilon f(x)}} = \infty$, which is equivalent to the condition of the Lemma when (*) is satisfied.